Medina sandstone

-Medina sandstone is a geographic subset of the Medina Group stratigraphic formation in New York state and beyond.
-The name refers specifically to sandstone first quarried in Medina, NY and later quarried in other locations in Orleans County and adjacent quarries in Monroe County to the east and Niagara County to the west.
-Medina sandstone was widely used to pave the streets of early U.S. cities because it was sufficiently hard to stand long and severe service, and in wearing it maintained a flat, even surface where granite would wear round and acquire a smooth slippery polish.
+Medina sandstone is a geographic subset of the Medina Group stratigraphic formation in New York State and beyond.
+The name refers specifically to sandstone first quarried in Medina, New York, and later quarried in other locations in Orleans County and adjacent quarries in Monroe County to the east and Niagara County to the west.
+Medina sandstone was widely used to pave the streets of early U.S. cities because it was sufficiently hard to stand long and severe service, and in wearing, it maintained a flat, even surface where granite would wear round and acquire a smooth slippery polish.
 The Medina stone was also a highly desirable building stone that could be obtained in colors from light gray to pink, red and brown.
 It was used in the construction of hundreds of homes, churches, public buildings, monuments and other structures from the 1830s to the mid-1900s.

 Geology

-Medina sandstone is an early Silurian-era (445-425 million years ago) stone deposited between the Ordovician-era Queenston Shale (below) and the mid Silurian-era Clinton Group (above).
+Medina sandstone is an early Silurian (445-425 million years ago) stone deposited between the Ordovician Queenston Shale (below) and the mid Silurian Clinton Group (above).
 The stone is made up of quartzose sand in fine grains, cemented more or less strongly by siliceous and ferruginous matter.
 The prevailing color is a brown or brown-red, but gray-white and variegated red and white also are common shades.
 In texture the mass is usually fine-grained.
 The strata lie dipping at a small angle southward, and the stone is remarkably even bedded.
 At nearly all localities two systems of joints, at right angles to one another, divide the rock into blocks, which help the quarryman in his work.
 The stone is near the surface and easily quarried in a narrow band about 32 miles long that follows the path of the Erie Canal between Rochester and Lockport in Western New York.